piotrkotela/Simple-Timer/README.md

 # Simple Timer

 Simple timer is a timer used for speedcubing that has a simple modern looking design.
 Built in React and Typescript.
+You can use the latest version [here](https://simpletimer.web.app/)

 ## Local development